adelinaYordanova/exercise-repo/README.md

 # exercise-repo
 Repo made for exercise
 Repository made for exercise and testing.
+Changed.